mwherman2000/neo-windocs/windocs/quickstart-csharp/04-installvsneocontractplugin.md

     Figure 4.7.
 NeoContractPlugin extension installation complete

 The tasks for this activity are complete.
-Proceed to [Activity 5 - Build NEO development tools](./05-buildneodevtools.md).
+Proceed to [Activity 5 - Build NEO developer tools](./05-buildneodevtools.md).

 ## References